milkyway-labs/milkyway/x/restaking/README.md

 This message is expected to fail if:

-* one or more service specified in the preferences don't exists
+* one or more service specified in the preferences don't exist
-* one or more pool specified in the preferences don't exists
+* one or more pool specified in the preferences don't exist

 ### MsgUpdateParams

 Allows to update the module parameters.
-Parameters are updated via a governance proposal, with the gov module account as the signer.
+The params are updated through a governance proposal where the signer is the gov module account address.

 ```protobuf reference
 https://github.com/milkyway-labs/milkyway/blob/v8.1.0/proto/milkyway/restaking/v1/messages.proto#L257-L274